 "This is, of course, horrific because it is a violation of the Chemical Weapons Convention that Syria is a part of," Solvang explained.
 "It's horrific for the victims, but also because it really undermines one of the strongest bans on any weapon in international humanitarian law and what we're really concerned about is that the government's continued use of chemical attacks will undermine this ban and lower the threshold for other countries to also use it [chlorine]."

-The Chemical Weapons Convention, which came to in effect in 1997, consitute the world's first internationally binding chemical weapons laws.
-They are enforced by the Organisation for the Prohibition of Chemical Weapons, a independent treaty-based international organisation.
+The Chemical Weapons Convention, which came into effect in 1997, is the first international treaty to prohibit the use, development, production, stockpiling and transport of chemical weapons.
+It is enforced by the Organisation for the Prohibition of Chemical Weapons, an independent and international treaty-based organisation.

 Following the sarin gas attack in Ghouta in August 2013 that killed more than 1,000 people - more than 400 of them children - according a United Nations Security Council report, Syria joined the convention as part of an international agreement - and to subdue the Obama administration's threats of military action.
 It was the 190th country to sign on.